| | The Three Mesquiteers Republic Pictures 51 Films 1936 - 1943 |

 Producer A. W. Hackel (owner of Supreme Pictures) had been churning out horse operas starring Bob Steele and Johnny Mack Brown, and Republic contracted with him to release new Steele and Brown films under the Republic name.

-How Republic settled on a Three Mesquiteers series is lost in Hollywood historydom, but it appears that it was Nat Levine's idea.
-The initial adventure, THE THREE MESQUITEERS, was released in 1936, and starred Bob Livingston and Ray Corrigan.
+How Republic settled on a Three Mesquiteers series is lost in Hollywood historydom, but it appears to have been Nat Levine's idea.
+The debut of the trio was aptly title THE THREE MESQUITEERS and released in September, 1936.
+The stars were Bob Livingston and Ray Corrigan.
 Comic Syd Saylor (of throbbing atom's apple fame) was the third member, but was replaced by Max Terhune in film number two.

 Republic's Mesquiteers series consisted of 51 films and lasted through mid 1943 when the final entry, RIDERS OF THE RIO GRANDE, was released.
 During those 51 screen adventures, there were many cast changes with a dozen actors handling the lead roles in nine different Mesquiteer teams.
 Around the mid point of the series, the characters of "Tucson Smith" and "Lullaby Joslin" disappeared and were replaced by "Rusty Joslin" and "Rico Rinaldo".
 But shortly thereafter, another team returned and utilized the traditional Mesquiteer names.